ldm0/ffcli/README.md

 This project is meant to build FFmpeg command line arguments parser.
 This is roughly a ported ffmpeg.

-`AVOptions` have not been supported.
+`AVOptions` have not been fully supported(options related to SWRESAMPLE and SWSCALE is not supported).

 You can test by using `cargo test`.